 We're happy you've chosen the University of St. Thomas for your education!
 To help you with your transition into UST, we've provided a list of things we hope you'll accomplish in your first weeks at UST:

-- First Day of Class: The first day of class is Wednesday, September 9, 2015.
+The first day of class is Wednesday, September 7, 2016.
 Instructors have the option to drop you from the class if you do not attend on the first day, so be sure to contact them if you are unable to make it.

 - Immunization Records: Your immunization information should be entered before the 45th day of classes.
 Failure to enter this information by the deadline will result in a hold on your registration.

-- Involvement on campus broadens knowledge of the university, develops leadership skills, adds to a resume and helps connect to the campus community.
-If you plan on working during your first-year, find on-campus jobs through Human Resources or the UST Job Opportunities website, or off-campus jobs through the Career Development Center.
+Involvement on campus broadens knowledge of the university, develops leadership skills, adds to a resume and helps connect to the campus community.
+If you plan on working during your first-year, find on-campus jobs through Human Resources or the Jobs at St. Thomas website, or off-campus jobs through the Career Development Center.

 Full-time residential students receive a campus mailbox (off-campus students can request a mailbox).
 If you don't remember your mailbox number or combination, stop by the post office in the lower level of Murray-Herrick Campus Center (MHC) to get this information.

 Go to class.
 Some classes may not have attendance requirements, but it is still important to attend!
 And don’t forget to get to know your professors during their office hours.